 Neutrals, black, and white are the main colors in contemporary style interiors.
-Black is often used to ground and define a contemporary style room.
+Black is often used for grounding and defining a contemporary style room.
 The palette is often punched up and accented with bright and bold color that play against neutrals.
 With walls painted in a basic neutral, you have a wonderful backdrop for bold colored accessories.
 If the walls and windows are painted in pastels, the trims should be neutral.
 If a wall is a bright, bold color, neutrals should be used everywhere else.

 Line and Space

-The most obvious and distinctive element of a contemporary style interior design is line.
+The most obvious and distinctive element of a contemporary style interior design is the line.
 Whether straight vertical or horizontal lines or curved shapes, strong visible lines are evident in any contemporary-style home.
-Line is found in architectural details, use of bold color blocks, high ceilings, bare windows, and geometric shapes in wall art and sculpture.
+The line is found in architectural details, use of bold color blocks, high ceilings, bare windows, and geometric shapes in wall art and sculpture.